jundalisay/spblist/content/en/research/mohammad/quran/sura-085.md

 <!-- 19.
 In fact, those who disbelieve are in denial.
 20. And
-Allah encloses them from beyond.
+Enki encloses them from beyond.
 21. In fact, it is a Glorious Quran.
 22. In a Preserved Tablet. -->

 <!-- 23.
 But
 whoever turns away and disbelieves.
-Allah will punish him with the greatest punishment.
+Enki will punish him with the greatest punishment.
 24.
 25. To